 I’ve always loved lavender.
-When I was a child in Tasmania we used to buy quaint cardboard dolls with muslin aprons full of dried English lavender.
+When I was a child in Tasmania we used to buy quaint cardboard dolls with muslin aprons full of the dried English variety.
 My mother didn’t grow it as far as I remember, but the island state is home to the remarkable Bridestowe farm.
 It attracts tourists from around the world.

 The nectar draws all manner of insects.